Storage Costs Explained (GB-month, requests, retrieval)

 Model Azure Blob Storage cost without copying price tables by separating GB-month, operations, redundancy, retrieval, and egress, with clearer guidance for replication-heavy and access-heavy workloads.

-Azure Container Registry Pricing Guide: ACR Cost by Tier and Usage
+Azure Container Registry Pricing: Tier Limits, Storage, and Geo-Replication

 Azure Cosmos DB pricing: a practical estimate (RU/s, storage, and egress)